 Though it’s Santorini’s whitewashed, blue-domed volcanic beauty that draws holidaymakers from all walks of life year after year, it’s the delicious food and the cultural practices surrounding it which keeps them coming back.
 Travel anywhere in the Mediterranean and you’ll hear locals boasting about how their cuisine is the most delicious, but Santorini really does come close to taking away the prize.
 Expect crumbly, buttery pastries that melt in the mouth, strong coffee that puts to shame the lukewarm, watery brew we have here in the UK and plenty of street food – no Santorini holidays are complete without sampling some street gyoza.
 Fancy a little of finesse or prefer to eat your food sat in an atmospheric taverna?
 Don’t fret, there are plenty of those too.

 Santorini’s cuisine is defined by a selection of simple yet satisfying staple ingredients.
 Santorini Cherry Tomato (Tomataki) consists of tomato paste and fritters and tastes unlike any other tomato dish found in Greece.
 While two other locally sourced ingredients are the katsouni, a locally grown cucumber with a more delicate flavour than usual, and fava Santorini - yellow split peas.
 These ingredients are synonymous with the island and can be found in most dishes.
 Alongside classic Greek ingredients like aubergines and courgettes, the cuisine in Santorini is rightfully notorious across all of Greece.
 Try it for yourself and you’ll see what we mean.

-For an amazing holiday that is rich in scenery, and provides an unforgettable experience whether you’re lounging somewhere along the coast or exploring ancient ruins, book your holiday to Santorini with easyJet holidays today.
+For an amazing holiday that is rich in scenery, and provides an unforgettable experience whether you’re lounging somewhere along the coast or exploring ancient ruins, book your Santorini holiday with easyJet holidays today.